Digital Forensics

 Cyber Professional in Practice

-Secure Operations & Incident Management
+Secure Operations and Incident Management

-To evaluate, analyse and synthesize the capability to perform security operations and incident management.
+Evaluate, analyse, and synthesize the capability to perform security operations and incident management.

 Cyber Dissertation Project